brknsoul/ROCmLibs/README.md

 - Open Explorer and navigate to  `%ProgramFiles%\AMD\ROCm\5.7\bin\rocblas\`
 - Make a backup of the library folder.
-- Download the relevant optimised ROCm Library 7zip file and place them into the library folder, overwriting any files there.
+- Download the relevant ROCm Library 7zip file and extract the library folder, overwriting any files there.
+- If the 7zip file also contains `rocblas.dll`, extract this into `%ProgramFiles%\AMD\ROCm\5.7\bin`

 - Added Optimised_ROCmLibs_gfx1032.7z for gfx1032 (6600)
 - Added Optimised_ROCmLibs_gfx1031.7z for gfx1031 (6700)